ucbrise/clipper/examples/monitoring/README.md

 For Kubernetes:

-- You can find the metric address via `KubernetesContainerManager::get_metric_addr` function.
+- You can find the metric address via `KubernetesContainerManager.get_metric_addr` function.